 - Surgery to correct blockages and other issues

 Infertility can be very stressful and ultimately heartbreaking if it is not resolved.
-But, there are many treatments available that can greatly increase the chances of conceiving.
+But, there are many treatments and fertility options available that can greatly increase the chances of conceiving.

 No matter what obstacles you may face on the road to getting pregnant, the preconception (pregnancy planning) care at Baptist Health helps maximize your chance of having the healthiest pregnancy possible.
-Our medical experts are thrilled to care for you as you consider growing your family.
-Find a Baptist Health practitioner in your community.
+Learn more about planning your pregnancy and how to find a Baptist Health practitioner in your community.